 - Combine milk with yeast, let it sit for a minute or so.
 Mix in the remaining water, honey, oil, salt and oats.
 In a separate bowl combine wheat and white flour.
 In small portions – mix in flour.

-- When cycle is completed, cover the bowl with a plastic wrap.
+- Cover the bowl with plastic wrap.
 Let it rise for 1½ hours.

 - Divide in half.
 Roll each portion into a rectangle.
 Roll it up into a jelly-roll style, beginning with a long side.